ebelinski/swiftly/methods.md

 ---
 layout: default
 title: "Methods"
-description: A Swift 5.1 reference sheet for methods of structs, classes, and enums, covering instance methods and static/class methods.
+description: A Swift 5.1 reference guide for methods of structs, classes, and enums, covering instance methods and static/class methods.
 redirect_from:
   - /method/
 ---